 Table 3 shows the overall budget, trends, and contingency status for the entire Central Subway program.
-The Budget Forecast Variance, which reflects the total remaining contingency after the cost of trends is accounted for, is 13.3% of the potential remaining spending.
-In the opinion of the PMOC, this contingency would be sufficient to provide a reasonable confidence in an onbudget completion of the project if contractor claims were in the typical range of costs for projects of this size.
-Note that the values in Table 3 reflect the project status as of the end of June 2019 as reported in SFMTA's latest MPR.
+Note that the values in Table 3 reflect the project status as of the end of August 2019 as reported in SFMTA's latest MPR.
 Claims and denied CORs are not included in the cost forecast in Table 3.
-As of June 12, 2019, SFMTA estimated the cost exposure from claims at \$48.5 million.
+As of July 12, 2019, SFMTA estimated the cost exposure from claims at \$48.5 million.